-- I. The rebuttable presumption of equal parenting does not overcome the other considerations in the legislation and where material abuse or material parenting impairments relevant to future child care have been substantiated, the presumption will be rebutted. - II.
-The current maximum contact principle exists harmoniously with the provisions of the statute and jurisprudence which address these concerns.
+I. The rebuttable presumption of equal parenting does not overcome the other considerations in the legislation and where material abuse or material parenting impairments relevant to future child care have been substantiated, the presumption will be rebutted.

+- II.
+The current maximum contact principle exists harmoniously with the provisions of the statute and provincial legislation and jurisprudence which address these concerns.
 There is no reason why a rebuttable presumption of equal shared parenting cannot live harmoniously with additional provisions meant to address these concerns. - III.
 The current system is about "parental rights" the right to litigate to have yourself declared the primary parent.
 A rebuttable presumption of equal shared parenting constrains litigation and is therefore child-focused and about children's rights to a primary relationship with both parents and children's rights to not have one parent marginalized from their lives. - 7.
 Myth: A Rebuttable presumption of equal shared parenting does not reflect parents' and children's expectations based on prior child care arrangements before separation.

-- I. The mental health literature and jurisprudence makes it clear that families restructure after separation and prior child care arrangements are not necessarily determinative of an optimal post-separation arrangement where parents make adjustments to their work life and other interests in order to step up and fulfill their role as a primary parent.
+- I. The mental health literature and jurisprudence makes it clear that families restructure after separation and prior child care arrangements are not necessarily determinative of an optimal post-separation arrangement.
+Parents make post-separation adjustments to their work life and other interests in order to step up and fulfill their role as a primary parent.
 Children universally want both parents to remain involved as primary parents after separation according to numerous surveys and studies. - II.
 Parental roles prior to separation are a mix and even when there is a stay-at-home parent, the other parent is usually substantially involved in the evenings and on weekends.
 As a societal value, if parenting arrangements prior to separation were determinative, couples would be well advised to insist on nannies and daycare as opposed to a stay-at-home parent when children are young and parents would avoid contributing to the children's welfare through working in order to maintain a tactical advantage by being a "stay at home parent".
-The needs of working women need to be respected and merely because they are working (in order to help the entire family budget) this should not impact on post-separation parenting decisions.
+The needs of working women need to be respected and merely because they are working (in order to help the entire family budget) this should not impact on post-separation parenting decisions. - 8.
+Myth: A rebuttable presumption of equal shared parenting is not appropriate for infants and toddlers.